SergeKireev/LogTemplate/Readme.md

 [type]_[name, id, val]_[index:{0, 10}]
 ```

-Contains metrics and facets for the variables extracted from log templates
+`template` contains the text for the log template, so the log can be rehydrated with variable values if needed

 ```sql
 # template